Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Adherence to Antiretroviral Therapy in HIV-Infected Children and Adolescents

-- Strategies to maximize adherence should be discussed before initiation of antiretroviral therapy (ART) and again before changing regimens (AIII).
+- Strategies to maximize adherence should be discussed before initiation of combination antiretroviral therapy (cART) and again before changing regimens (AIII).

 - Adherence to therapy must be stressed at each visit, along with continued exploration of strategies to maintain and/or improve adherence (AIII).

-- When feasible, once-daily antiretroviral regimens should be prescribed (AI*).
+- When feasible, once-daily antiretroviral regimens should be utilized (AI*).

 - To improve and support adherence, providers should maintain a nonjudgmental attitude, establish trust with patients/caregivers, and identify mutually acceptable goals for care (AII*).